HCI 909: Advanced Programming of Interactive Systems

-Classes will generally consist of a research lecture on the previous week’s topic followed by a lecture on the current week’s topic (about 1h30), followed by about 1h30 of lab.
+Classes will generally consist of (about) 1h30 of lecture, followed by about 1h30 of lab.
 A project session meets on Wednesdays.

 Please use the class Moodle discussion forum.
 The system is catered to getting you help fast and efficiently from classmates or from the instructors.
 I encourage you to post questions and discussions there.